Anandtripathy/Predictive_Analytics/README.md

 Key techniques in supervised machine learning are demostrated, such as classification using decision trees and nearest neighbour algorithms, and regression analysis.
 A particular emphasis is shown on evaluation of the performance of these algorithms.

-Apart from these further topics are also covered such as dimension reduction and cross validation and hyperparamter tuning for evalatuion.
+Apart from these further topics are it also covered topics such as dimension reduction and cross validation and hyperparamter tuning for evalatuion.